oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/03-initialize-environment/03-initialize-environment.md

 5. After you log in to the WebCenter Content server, you can proceed with the next Task.

-## Task 2: Validate if WCC is configured with Oracle Text Search as the Search/Index Engine
+## Task 2: Validate WebCenter Content Search/Index Engine

 1. On the new *web browser* window , Login to the *WebCenter Content* homepage URL as Administator User (eg: weblogic).
 Details are provided below: